Last updated on March 14, 2025.

 Candidates interested in the program must apply through ADEA PASS (ADEA Postdoctoral Application Support Service) to meet the required admission criteria.

 Up to two applicants are accepted annually.
 Candidates should possess competitive academic credentials and demonstrate a definite interest in Orofacial Pain.
-All applicants must have passed the National Board Dental Examination, and international dental school graduates must provide a minimum 100 TOEFL score and be US citizens or permanent residents.
+All applicants must have passed the National Board Dental Examination.
+The program accepts international dental school graduates but will not provide immigration-related sponsorship and must provide a minimum 90 TOEFL score.
 The LSUHSC School of Dentistry Advanced Education Program in Orofacial Pain does not discriminate on the basis of race, color, religion, sex, or national origin.

 Program Information